by Katy Depledge

 With a total of eight towers and three gateways, you’ll have plenty to discover inside the walls and castle, creating a great day out in North Wales for the whole family.

 If you’re heading to North Wales to explore this remarkable fortress, check out these delightful cottages in Conwy, and find your home away from home whilst visiting Conwy Castle.

 We hope reading about Conwy Castle has inspired you to discover more about the history of Wales.
-Be sure to check out our pick of top castles in North Wales or these incredible history and heritage sites for an extra dose of travel inspiration.
+Be sure to check out our pick of top castles in North Wales and these incredible history and heritage sites for an extra dose of travel inspiration.
 Or if you’re looking for more things to do in this beautiful town, check out our blog on the best things to do in Conwy.